As of 31/05/20 all authors are still with LH&G.

 What (if any) steps can the applicant take if registration is refused?

 Upon issuance of an Objection during Substantive Examination, the Applicant may appeal by way of written submissions.
 Upon issuance of a Maintained Objection, the Applicant may request for a Hearing with the Trademark Office.
-If there is a Refusal after the Maintained Objection, the Applicant may appeal to the High Court, and subsequently to the Court of Appeal and the Federal Court.
+If there is a Refusal after the Maintained Objection, the Applicant may appeal to the High Court and subsequently to the Court of Appeal.
+Pursuant to Merck KGAA, the Court of Appeal shall be the final appellate court for matters that originated from the Registrar.

-If there is a Refusal upon Opposition proceedings commenced by a third party, the Applicant may appeal to the High Court, and subsequently to the Court of Appeal and the Federal Court.
+If there is a Refusal upon Opposition proceedings commenced by a third party, the Applicant may appeal to the High Court and subsequently to the Court of Appeal.

 Where there is non-compliance with statutory requirements during the Formality Examination, the Applicant may make Amendments, which will then go back for Formality Examinations.
 Where the Amendments are not accepted, the application is refused with no means for appeal.

 In the event the registration is opposed by a third party, and the opposition is accepted, the application will be withdrawn.
-The applicant can then appeal to the High Court, and subsequently to the Court of Appeal and the Federal Court.
+The applicant can then appeal to the High Court.
+Section 31 of the GIA provides that an appeal to the High Court on the Registrar’s decision pertaining to opposition proceedings and cancellation and rectification proceedings, the decision of the High Court shall be final and not be subject to any further appeal.

 Where there is non-compliance with statutory definitions and requirements, the Applicant may make Amendments and Submissions within 3 months, otherwise the Application is considered abandoned.
 Where the Application is deemed to comply, it will proceed to Novelty Search.
 Where the Application is objected to during the Novelty Search, the Applicant must provide a Feedback within 3 months, otherwise the Application will be refused.
-Upon abandonment or refusal, the Applicant can appeal to the High Court, and subsequently to the Court of Appeal and the Federal Court.
+Upon abandonment or refusal, the Applicant can appeal to the High Court and subsequently to the Court of Appeal.
+Similar to patents, an appeal from the decision or order of the Registrar, the same rules of procedure on appeal shall apply as to appeals to the High Court from a decision of a subordinate Court in civil matters.
+Reading Merck KGAA in tandem with this provision, it suggests that the Court of Appeal may be the final appellate Court for industrial design matters originating from the Registrar.

 What are the current application and renewal fees for each of these intellectual property rights?